dhall-lang/dhall-lang/standard/semantics.md

     Γ ⊢ { x : T, xs… } : Type

+    Γ ⊢ T :⇥ Kind   Γ ⊢ { xs… } :⇥ Type
+    ───────────────────────────────────  ; x ∉ { xs… }
+    Γ ⊢ { x : T, xs… } : Type

-Note that the above rule forbids storing types in records (i.e. no type-valued fields).
-More generally, if the field type is not a `Type` then that is a type error.
+Note that the above rule allows storing both values, types, and type-level functions in records.
+However, if the type of the field is not `Type` or `Kind` then that is a type error.

 If two fields have the same name, then that is a type error.